-Common practice Better approach
+Common practice

 INTEGER, DIMENSION(10) :: array1

-INTEGER :: array2 INTEGER :: array1(10), array2(20)
+INTEGER :: array2

+DIMENSIO N :: array2(20)

-DIMENSION :: array2(20)
+INTEGER :: array1(10), array2(20)

 - Avoid COMMON blocks and BLOCK DATA program units.
 Use PUBLIC MODULE variables. - Avoid the EQUIVALENCE statament.
 Use a POINTER or a derived data type, and the TRANSFER intrinsic function to convert between types. - Avoid the PAUSE statement, as your program will hang in a batch environment.
-If you need to halt your program for interactive use, consider using a READ statement instead. - Avoid the ENTRY statement.
+If you need to halt your program for interactive use, consider using a READ\ statement instead. - Avoid the ENTRY statement.
 Use a MODULE or internal SUBROUTINE. - Avoid the GOTO statement.
 The only commonly acceptable usage of GOTO is for error trapping.
 In such case, the jump should be to a commented 9999 CONTINUE statement near the end of the program unit.
 Typically, you will only find error handlers beyond the 9999 CONTINUE statement. - Avoid assigned GOTO, computed GOTO, arithmetic IF, etc. Use the appropriate modern constructs such as IF, WHERE, SELECT CASE, etc.. - Avoid numbered statement labels.
 DO ... label CONTINUE constructs should be replaced by DO ...
 END DO constructs.
 FORMAT statements should be replaced by format strings.
 (Tip: a format string can be a CHARACTER variable.) - Avoid the FORALL statement/construct.
 Despite what it is supposed to do, FORALL is often difficult for compilers to optimise.
 (See, for example, Implementing the Standards including Fortran 2003 by NAG.)
 Stick to the equivalent DO construct, WHERE statement/construct or array assignments unless there are actual performance benefits using FORALL in your code. - A FUNCTION should be PURE, i.e. it should have no side effects (e.g. altering an argument or module variable, or performing I/O).
-If you need to perform a task with side effects, you should use a
+If you need to perform a task with side effects, you should use a SUBROUTINE instead. - Avoid using a statement FUNCTION.
+Use an internal FUNCTION instead. - Avoid RECURSIVE procedures if possible.
+RECURSIVE procedures are usually difficult to understand, and are always difficult to optimise in a supercomputer environment.